Jon Kent (DC Comics): Publication history

 Jon is the most recent character in DC Comics to assume the mantle of Superboy.
 He was officially introduced as Superboy in Superman vol. 4 #6 (Nov.
 2016).
 He co-stars with Damian Wayne in the Super Sons comic books as Superboy and Robin.
 In 2019, the character joined the Legion of Super-Heroes in the 31st century in the comic book series Legion of Super-Heroes by writer Brian Michael Bendis and artist Ryan Sook.

 In 2021, Jon began starring as the protagonist in the comic book series Superman: Son of Kal-El, which replaced the Superman monthly title.
 The series features Jon protecting the Earth as the new Man of Steel in the DC Universe.

-In October 2021, DC Comics revealed that the character is bisexual and began a romantic relationship with a male friend, Jay Nakamura, a superhero and an online activist.
+In October 2021, DC Comics revealed that the character is bisexual and began a romantic relationship with a male friend, Jay Nakamura, a superhero and online activist.
 On the creative decision, series writer Tom Taylor said: "It's not a gimmick.
 When I was offered this job, I thought, 'Well, if we're going to have a new Superman for the DC Universe, it feels like a missed opportunity to have another straight white savior.'
 So, well, this isn't everything to do with them.
 And there's a reason this is, this is coming in issue five and not issue one.
 We didn't want this to be 'DC Comics creates new queer Superman,' we want this to be 'Superman finds himself, becomes Superman and then comes out.'
 And I think that's a really important distinction there."
 Taylor also stated: "I've always said everyone needs heroes and everyone deserves to see themselves in their heroes and I'm very grateful DC and Warner Bros. share this idea.
 Superman's symbol has always stood for hope, for truth and for justice.
 Today, that symbol represents something more.
 Today, more people can see themselves in the most powerful superhero in comics."